aspnet/samples/samples/aspnetcore/mvc/domain/README.md

 # Domain Routing Policy Sample

 This sample has a `DomainMatcherPolicy` for routing in ASP.NET Core 2.2 and above.
-This policy will match an endpoint using the request's `host` header together with `[Domain]` on actions.
+This policy will match an endpoint using the request's `host` header together with `[Domain]` on controller and actions.
 If no endpoint matches the `host` header, and there is no fallback endpoint, then a 404 response is returned.

 ```cs
 [Route("api/[controller]")]